askonomm/babe/doc/content.md

 ### Selmer

-A selmer content file is basically just an HTML file.
+A Selmer template file is basically just an HTML file.
 Thereby it can contain whatever you want, which can be a whole HTML document, enriched with a custom design and so forth.
 But, unlike regular HTML, it comes with superpowers.
 Namely, [Selmer](https://github.com/yogthos/Selmer) templating.
 Selmer templating allows you to create content with complex logic based on data available with what you can get pretty creative and create things like RSS feeds, sitemaps and so forth.